Analyzing Options Media Group (OTCMKTS:OPMG) & Harte Hanks (NASDAQ:HRTH)

-Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH) are both computer and technology companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their dividends, profitability, institutional ownership, earnings, valuation, risk and analyst recommendations.
+Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH) are both computer and technology companies, but which is the superior stock?
+We will contrast the two businesses based on the strength of their risk, institutional ownership, dividends, profitability, analyst recommendations, earnings and valuation.

-This is a summary of recent ratings for Options Media Group and Harte Hanks, as provided by MarketBeat.com.
+This is a breakdown of current ratings for Options Media Group and Harte Hanks, as provided by MarketBeat.

 |Sell Ratings